amethyst/rustrogueliketutorial/book/src/chapter_13.md

 # Wrapping Up

 You now have a dungeon that increases in difficulty as you descend!
-In the next chapter, we'll look at giving your character some progression as well, to balance things out.
+In the next chapter, we'll look at giving your character some progression as well (through equipment), to balance things out.

 **The source code for this chapter may be found [here](https://github.com/thebracket/rustrogueliketutorial/tree/master/chapter-13-difficulty)**